FingerEye: Learning Dexterous Manipulation with Continuous Vision-Tactile Sensing: Acknowledgement

+with translations in millimeters and rotations in radians.
+Let \(\mathbf{F}\) denote the applied force and torque,

+We fit a mapping \(g(\cdot)\) such that \(\mathbf{F}=g(\boldsymbol{\Delta L})\).
+For force measurements, a digital scale measures the applied load while 3D-printed fixtures constrain the loading direction and contact location.
+For torque measurements, a force is applied at a known lever arm, and torque is computed from the measured force and lever-arm length.
+During each trial, forces or torques are applied along one axis at a time while the acrylic-plate pose is estimated from AprilTag tracking.
+We collect over \(1{,}000\) synchronized wrench--pose pairs spanning all six translational and rotational degrees of freedom.
+For each axis, \(80\%\) of the samples are used for fitting and \(20\%\) are held out for testing.

+Fig.~\ref{fig:hw_exp} shows that the learned wrench--deformation mapping is close to linear and generalizes consistently across held-out samples.
+The three force components achieve \(R^2_{\rm test}\geq0.999\), with held-out RMSE values of \(0.013\), \(0.009\), and \(0.047\)~N for \(F_x\), \(F_y\), and \(F_z\), respectively.
+The torque components also remain well predicted, with \(R^2_{\rm test}=0.999\), \(0.994\), and \(0.999\) for \(\tau_x\), \(\tau_y\), and \(\tau_z\).
+These results support the use of acrylic-plate pose change as a compact contact-wrench proxy for the sensitivity analysis in Sec.~\ref{subsec:supp_sensitivity}.

-\subsubsection{Sensitivity Analysis (Details)}
+\subsubsection{Sensitivity Analysis Details}

-This section provides the detailed derivation of the sensitivity analysis summarized in the main paper.
-Following fiducial-based sensitivity analysis in prior work~\cite{ouyang2020low, zhu2025shapeforce}, we estimate the minimum detectable pose change of \ours\ from pixel-level localization accuracy and propagate it to force--torque sensitivity using the calibrated wrench--deformation model.
+This section derives the minimum detectable wrench reported in the main paper.
+Following fiducial-based sensitivity analysis in prior work~\cite{ouyang2020low,zhu2025shapeforce}, we estimate the minimum detectable pose change of \ours from pixel-level localization accuracy and propagate it through the calibrated wrench--deformation model.

-\textbf{Subpixel localization assumption.} We assume a subpixel localization accuracy of $d_R = 0.25$~px for AprilTag detection, consistent with prior work.
+\textbf{Subpixel localization assumption.} We assume a subpixel localization accuracy of \(d_R=0.25\)~px for AprilTag detection.

-\textbf{Translational sensitivity.} Let $w_{\text{tag}}$ denote the physical width of the AprilTag and $w_{\text{img}}$ its observed width in the camera image.
-A displacement of $d_R$ pixels corresponds to a minimum detectable translation
+\textbf{Translational sensitivity.} Let \(w_{\text{tag}}\) denote the physical width of the AprilTag and \(w_{\text{img}}\) denote its observed image width.
+A displacement of \(d_R\) pixels corresponds to a minimum detectable translation